DCM-UPB/QNets/benchmarks/README.md

 Enter the desired benchmark's directory and execute:
    `./run.sh`

-Each benchmark will write the result into a file `benchmark_new.out` and will then execute a script for visualization.
+Each benchmark will write the result into a file `benchmark_new.out`.
+For visualization execute the plot script:
+   `python plot.py`

-To let the plot compare the new result versus an older one, you have to provide the old output file as `benchmark_old.out`.
+To let the plot compare the new result versus an older one, you have to provide the old output file in the folder as `benchmark_old.out`.

 # Profiling